Electrocution Injury and Wrongful Death Lawsuits

-Our attorneys at Weiland Law Firm, LLC., can give loved ones information about the two kinds of possible lawsuits that exist for surviving family members to file after a construction worker dies due to an accident on the job.
+Our attorneys at Wieand Law Firm, LLC., can give loved ones information about the two kinds of possible lawsuits that exist for surviving family members to file after a construction worker dies due to an accident on the job.
 Many families of the deceased worker file both suits within the same case, which offer different types of compensation:

 Wrongful Death Suit

-In order to win a wrongful death claim, the surviving family and their attorney at Wieland Law Firm for Electrocution Injury and Wrongful Death Lawsuits, must prove the following conditions existed at the time of the accident:
+In order to win a wrongful death claim, the surviving family and their attorney at Wieand Law Firm for Electrocution Injury and Wrongful Death Lawsuits, must prove the following conditions existed at the time of the accident:

 A wrongful death claim sues the defendant for not only the tangible financial loss to the family but also the pain and suffering that happens as a result of the loss of a loved one.
 Examples of these types of damages:

 When it comes to Electrocution Injury and Wrongful Death Lawsuits, Wieand Law Firm attorneys can talk with you further about how you can file a lawsuit claiming that the victim died as a result of the negligence of the defendant.
 Also, the victim may have suffered prior to their death.
 Had the worker lived, they could have sued for damages for the pain and suffering endured because of the accident.
 Just because the victim died, does not relieve the defendant of paying damages to the estate for pain and suffering their loved one may have endured prior to death.